-- 45. That the risk management and control policy identify, as a minimum: - The various types of financial and non-financial risks (among those a) operational, technological, legal, social, environmental, political and reputational) which the company faces, including financial or economic risks, contingent liabilities and other off balance sheet risks. - Fixing of the level of risk the company considers acceptable. - Means identified in order to minimise identified risks in the event they transpire. - d) Internal control and information systems to be used in order to control and manage identified risks, including contingent liabilities and other off balance sheet risks.
+- 45. That the risk management and control policy identify, as a minimum: - a) The various types of financial and non-financial risks (among those operational, technological, legal, social, environmental, political and reputational) which the company faces, including financial or economic risks, contingent liabilities and other off balance sheet risks. - b) Fixing of the level of risk the company considers acceptable. - c) Means identified in order to minimise identified risks in the event they transpire. - Internal control and information systems to be used in order to control and manage identified risks, including contingent liabilities and other off balance sheet risks.

-complice is complice partially in Explanation Complies 🗵 Complies partially ⊔ Explanation L --- ------------ ---------------------- ---------------
+Complies ☐ Complies partially ☐ Explanation Complies ⊠ Complies partially □ Explanation --- ------------ ---------- ------------- ------------- --